 Students with demonstrated financial need may also be awarded low-interest student loans through the subsidized Federal Direct Loan program.
-The maximum amount that a student can borrow.
-And interest rates usually change from year to year.
-In general, however, students have up to ten years to repay the loan, and the Federal government makes interest payments on the loan during the time that a student is enrolled in college.
-Annual maximum loan levels for the subsidized Direct Loans - the most popular student loan program - are as follows: freshman year, \$3,500; sophomore year, \$4,500; junior and senior years, \$5,500.
+Annual maximum loan levels for the Federal Direct Loans - the most popular student loan program - are as follows: freshman year, \$5,500; sophomore year, \$6,500; junior and senior years, \$7,500.
 An origination fee of approximately 1% is deducted from all Direct Loans, which means the amount of loan that a student receives will be less than the amount requested.

 Students without demonstrated need are eligible for loans through the unsubsidized Federal Direct Loan program.
-Maximum loan limits for unsubsidized loans are \$2,000 higher than the subsidized limits for each class level listed, while interest rates and principal repayment terms, and origination fees are the same as for the subsidized loan programs outlined above.
-The main difference between a subsidized loan and an unsubsidized loan is the Federal government does not cover students' interest payments while they are enrolled in college on an unsubsidized loan.
+All but \$2,000 of the amounts shown above MAY be subsidized, depending on the student's remaining 'need' after all other gift aid is considered.
+On any portion of a loan classified as 'subsidized', the federal government will pay the interest while the student is enrolled in school while seeking his bachelor's degree.
 A student can pay back interest on a quarterly or semi-annual basis or can elect to defer interest payments until after college.
 If interest payments are deferred, the interest will be capitalized, which means the interest is added to the principal loan amount.
 Early principal repayment is allowed on either type without penalty.